cloudera/hue/docs/sdk/sdk.md

 ### Registering your Application

-By default, all windows in Hue have a the same basic look and feel.
+By default, all windows in HUE have a the same basic look and feel.
 If you don't do anything, you'll get a window with the history component (the forward, back, and refresh buttons and the history list / current location).
 You can style this window to be radically different if you choose, but doing so will take some JavaScript work on your part.

 Before we can change the style of our application's window, we need to change the way our application is invoked.
 By default, our bootstrap.js file looks like this: